 - Seating left handed pupils to the left of right handers.

 - Teachers as a role model using the appropriate script on whiteboards, labels and marking etc.

 - It is important that, at home parents also watch for correct letter formation.

 This will be undertaken by the class teacher

 - Ticks and written comments are clear with errors indicated.

 - Display of children’s work with good handwriting and presentation so as to give pupils a pride in their achievements.

 - Some marking will be immediate depending on the age and ability of the children.

 Pupils with Learning Difficulties and/or Disabilities

-These pupils will be supported in their handwriting and presentation through individual support plans, monitored by the class teacher.
-Thicker triangular pencils, pencil grips, sloped boards and wider lines will be used by children experiencing problems with writing, alongside other activities to develop their fine motor skills.
+These pupils will be supported in their handwriting and presentation through individual support plans, monitored by the SENCO and class teacher.
+Thicker triangular pencils, pencil grips, friction pens, sloped boards, coloured paper and wider lines will be used by children experiencing problems with writing, alongside other activities to develop their fine motor skills.